Fire Protection

 Fire Suppression System Installation

 When it comes to installing your new fire suppression or sprinkler system we’ll work around you.
 We’ll book your installation on a day that suits you and aim to install it discreetly with minimal disruptions to your business.
-Your engineers will be BAFE accredited so you can be sure of a quality and professional service.
+Our engineers are accredited to British Standards, so you can be sure of a quality and professional service.

 Installed to British Standards